Overview

 Visa Streams

-• The Short-Term Stream:
+• Core Skills Stream:

 Applicants with an occupation on the Short-Term Skilled Occupations List (STSOL) may be eligible for a visa for up to two years.
 This is renewable onshore once for a further two years.
 It is potentially renewable for an additional two-year period if you leave Australia and apply from offshore.